BhavShah01/ConSciR/README.md

 <!-- badges: end -->

+`ConSciR` is an R package that provides data science tools for conservation science.
+It includes functions for environmental applications, humidity calculations, sustainability metrics, engineering calculations, and data visualisations such as psychrometric charts.
-ConSciR is an R package designed to assist conservators, scientists and engineers by providing a toolkit for performing calculations and streamlining common tasks in cultural heritage conservation.
+The toolkit is designed to assist conservators, scientists, and engineers in performing
+calculations, analysing data, and streamlining common tasks in cultural heritage conservation.

-ConSciR is designed for and to be:
+`ConSciR` is intended for:
 - Conservators working in museums, galleries, and heritage sites
-- Conservation scientists, engineers and researchers
+- Conservation scientists, engineers, and researchers
+- Data scientists developing applications for conservation
 - Cultural heritage professionals involved in preventive conservation
-- Students and educators in conservation and heritage science programs
+- Students and educators in conservation and heritage science programmes

+The package is also designed to be:
-- FAIR: Findable, Accessible, Interoperable, and Reusable
+- **FAIR**: Findable, Accessible, Interoperable, and Reusable
-- Collaborative: allowing anyone to upload code, raise requests, report bugs, and add functionality to the package
+- **Collaborative**: enabling contributions, feature requests, bug reports, and
+additions from the wider community

 If using R for the first time, read an article here: [Using R for the first